omoskovko/GoogleCalculator/README.md

 set ChromeDriver=C:\ChromeDriver\chromedriver.exe
 ```

 Project can be executed in different ways.
-For example:
+For example inside GoogleCalculator folder you can run it as following:
 ```
 #One way
 python -m unittest -q sample.PyGoogleCalc

 #Another way
 python run_test.py

+#Or run it as module
+python -m sample
 ```
-Or if you extracted project into "C:\Project\GoogleCalculator" folder then execute it possibe in following ways.
+Or if you extracted project into "Work" folder (where path to project is "Work\GoogleCalculator") then you can execute it outside of work folder as following.
 ```
 #One way
-python -m unittest -q Project.GoogleCalculator.sample.PyGoogleCalc
+python -m unittest -q Work.GoogleCalculator.sample.PyGoogleCalc

 #Another way
+python Work\GoogleCalculator\run_test.py

+#Or run it as module
-python Project\GoogleCalculator\run_test.py
+python -m Work.GoogleCalculator
 ```

 In any case result will be the same.